sai-jagdale/Starbucks_Assistant_using_local-AI-Agent/README.md

 # ☕ Starbucks Assistant — AI Chatbot Powered by LLaMA 3 & LangChain

-Ask anything about Starbucks — Get intelligent, summarized, and relevant answers using LLaMA 3 (via Ollama), LangChain, and Retrieval-Augmented Generation (RAG) 🔍☕
+Ask anything about Starbucks — Get intelligent, summarized, and relevant answers using LLaMA 3 (via Ollama), LangChain, and Retrieval-Augmented Generation (RAG) 🔍☕,also find the nearest Starbucks
 Works fully offline.
 Runs in your browser with a friendly coffee-themed UI.

 ## 🌟 Features